-Stop me if you’ve heard this one: Stanley Kubrick was a perfectionist and a control freak.
-And, while making his peerlessly disturbing, endlessly influential movies, Kubrick insisted on doing take after take after take -- a truism that gets repeated so often throughout the extras here, you’d think the director himself were behind the camera, forcing his friends and collaborators to recount the story ad nauseam.
+Stop me if you’ve heard this one: Stanley Kubrick was a perfectionist and a control freak; a chess master and an intensely private individual.
+And, while making his peerlessly disturbing, endlessly influential movies, Kubrick insisted on doing take after take after take — a truism that gets repeated so often throughout the extras here, you’d think the director himself were behind the camera, forcing his friends and collaborators to recount the story ad nauseam.

 If this master filmmaker believed repetition yielded perfection, the documentaries on Warner’s imposing 10-disc Directors Series collection have certainly taken his ethos to heart, trotting out the same gallery of talking heads — directors Steven Spielberg and Sydney Pollack, longtime collaborators Jan Harlan and Milena Canonero, actor Jack Nicholson among many others — to make and remake the same points, albeit tailored to the film under discussion.

 The movies themselves, however (“2001: A Space Odyssey,” “A Clockwork Orange,” “The Shining,” “Full Metal Jacket” and his final, posthumously completed opus, “Eyes Wide Shut”) testify to a decisive lack of repetition across Kubrick’s body of work — a dogged refusal to make the same film twice, which would have been just as evident had Warner subbed in “Barry Lyndon,” “Lolita” or “Dr. Strangelove: or, How I Learned to Stop Worrying and Love the Bomb.”
 As Spielberg opines, “The only thing that bonded all his films was the incredible virtuoso that he was with craft,” a fact made intimidatingly clear in every one of the titles in this splendid reissue.